![]() |

 Looking now at photos he had from that time, I remember again the millions of people who did not survive World War 2.
 Americans have many blessings and freedoms today, and we owe our veterans, both the ones who came back and the ones that did not.

-Okinawa, Damaged plane graveyard, 1945
+Image 3: Okinawa, Damaged plane graveyard, 1945 |

 Like a kid he posed in the wreckage of these planes on Okinawa Island in 1945, reminding me of a adventuresome curiosity and interest he had all his life.
-He was only 21, and only 139 pounds when he enlisted in August of 1942.
+He was 21, and only 139 pounds when he enlisted in August of 1942.
 By the end of the war he looks older, had significantly less hair.
 He doesn't look like he weighed much more then he did in 1942.

-Andrew Selep in damaged plane, Okinawa, 1945
+Image 4: Andrew Selep - 24 years old, in damaged plane, Okinawa, 1945 |

-The photo below shows him posing by a sign in Okinawa that someone had made that said "The 64 $ ?"
-I won't go into the history behind the phrase, "The 64 dollar question", but I wonder what that phrase meant to the soldiers, and what soldiers thought the question was near the end of the war (They wouldn't have known the end of the war was around the corner.)
+The photo below shows him posing by a sign in Okinawa that someone had made that said "The $64 ?"
+I won't go into the history behind the phrase, "the 64 dollar question", but I wonder what that phrase meant to the soldiers, and what soldiers thought the question was near the end of the war (They wouldn't have known the end of the war was around the corner.)

 My dad was definitely happy when he did get to leave Okinawa.
 This photo shows him packed to leave Okinawa.